 Old Catholic theology is understood as the theological discourse within the Old Catholic Churches of the Union of Utrecht.

 - The Rt.
-Rev. dr. Dick Schoon - Church History
+Rev. dr. Dirk Jan Schoon - Church History

 And others, to be announced.